Capitalocene: Detailed overview

 The adoption of fossil power, by Malm's account, was not due to inherent drives of the “human enterprise” such as population growth, “limited productive powers of the land,” or the self-evident superiority of steam technology.
 (Note: Causes proposed by, respectively: Malthusianism, Ricardianism, and Marxian productive force determinism.
 The quoted phrase is Ricardo's own, used in On the Principles of Political Economy and Taxation) Fossil Capital argues that steam power's real advantage at the time and place of its adoption was the degree of control over production it gave to British textile mill owners.
-Adoption of new technology is typically assumed to be driven by its potential to reduce wage expenses; in the case of weaving, however, mechanization was actually caused by the extremely low cost of labor power.
-Following the Panic of 1825, weavers' wages plummeted to bare subsistence level; this, however, compelled weavers—who generally worked from home, without continual supervision—to make a living by embezzling their product and selling it on the side, incurring losses to their employers.
+Adoption of new technology is typically assumed to be driven by its potential to reduce wage expenses; in the case of weaving, mechanization was actually caused by the extremely low cost of labor power.

+Following the Panic of 1825, weavers' wages plummeted to bare subsistence level.
+This compelled weavers—who generally worked from home, without continual supervision—to make a living by embezzling their product and selling it on the side, incurring losses to their employers.
 Yet even in this case, writes Malm, it is not obvious that steam-powered mechanization should have prevailed over more established water power.
 Beginning in 1824, Scottish engineer Robert Thom developed a highly advanced industrial water supply system, first implemented in the town of Greenock, Scotland, which could power mills at one-eighth the expense of steam power.

 This attracted wide interest from British manufacturers, and ambitious plans were made to construct similar infrastructure on the River Irwell and near Saddleworth, before being abandoned.
 While the exact reason for the cancellation of these projects is uncertain due to the loss of relevant documents, Malm argues that it was fundamentally a collective action problem: manufacturers were not willing to make a necessary large, pooled investment that might benefit their competitors more than them, (Note: Some millers, for example, were further downstream from the reservoir than others, and would therefore have to start and end production later in the day than their upstream competitors.) and which would be controlled by a joint association rather than within the confines of their own mill.

 In sum, Malm's thesis is that the rise of fossil fuels was not a collective decision of mankind nor the inevitable result of its nature, but the outcome of specific dynamics of capitalist production.
 “Capitalocene,” in his opinion, therefore has the advantage of being more accurate and precise than “Anthropocene.”